MDaleyJr/Pico_CTF/General/Don't You Lover Banners.md

 player@challenge:~$

-now that you are in, find the flag.

-a quick ls -la will show the flag.txt file
+### now that you are in, find the flag.; a quick ls -la will show the flag.txt file

-I actually didnt use the hints to get the flag...I checked the etc folder and was given access.
+### I actually didnt use the hints to get the flag...I checked the etc folder and was given access.
 Becuase this was open I jumped straight to the shadow folder and hit it with a the cat function:

 player@challenge:~$ cd /etc

 cd /etc

 player@challenge:/etc$ cat shadow

 cat shadow